MattDaniel2/Sol/README.md

 ## Very Useful Resource on C++ Windows Setup
 https://www.youtube.com/watch?v=XE8GB1vOLyI

+## Music Program
+The Music Program is a Sounding Rocket program focused on prototyping rocketry and science collection efforts, as well as efficient manufacturing for high margin, high volume, high frequency sounding rocket contract missions.
+It has primary goals of
+  - Reaching the Karman Line
+  - Generating enough revenue to build Proto Liquid Fueled Launch Vehicles
+  - Pioneer scientific sample recovery

 ## Explorer Program
 The Explorer Program encompasses my prototyping efforts across vehicle GN&C, science-experiments, and data-driven planning.
 This branch will work across the three projects to explore basic ways to
   - Launch vehicles on sub-orbital trajectories in excess of 200km Apogee, 3000km downrange distance